+Governance and Assurance

-- The local delivery of the Staff Governance Action Plan - Overseeing the structures and processes which ensure that delivery against the Standard are being achieved and taking assurance around implementation - Monitoring and evaluating strategies and implementation plans relating to people management - Support policy amendment, funding bids, or resource submissions to achieve the Staff Governance Standards - Note or approve workforce policies progressed under the Once for Scotland agenda and/or following consultation through the Joint Staff Negotiating Committee and Partnership Forum - Review and approve workforce plans and workforce projections ensuring that appropriate processes have been followed - Monitor the progress of the Area Partnership Forum through joint Chair reports to each Committee and an annual Report to the Board - Seek assurance on the timely submission of all Staff Governance information required for providing national monitoring arrangements - Provide Staff Governance information for the governance statement through the Staff Governance Committee Annual Report - Review corporate risks relating to staff and workforce issues; and seek assurance that risks are minimised/mitigated - Seek assurance that the Whistle Blowing Standards have a supported infrastructure, monitoring and reporting framework is in place to ensure that staff can safely raise concerns.
+- Seek assurance on the timely submission of all Staff Governance information required for providing national monitoring arrangements. - Provide Staff Governance information for the governance statement through the Staff Governance Committee Annual Report - Overseeing the structures and processes which ensure that delivery against the Standard is being achieved and taking assurance around implementation - Seek assurance that the Whistle Blowing Standards have a supported infrastructure, monitoring and reporting framework is in place to ensure that staff can safely raise concerns.
 Ensure that the Board is complying with the legislation included in the Public Services Reform (the Scottish Public Services Ombudsman) (Healthcare Whistleblowing) Order 2020 (SSI 2220/5)